-Why is developing your brand in print and online so important?
+Why is developing your brand in print and online important?

-What does the personality and tone of your website, sales, and marketing collateral have to do with your brand?
+What do the personality and tone of your website, sales, and marketing collateral have to do with your brand?

-Your brand is you, your business, your products, and services it is the heart of why you do what you do.
+It is about your business, your products, and services, in essence, it is at the heart of what and why you do what you do.

 Your brand is your personality it is the ingredient that builds the emotional and psychological relationship with your customers.